 No flour.
 No sugar.
 Yes to tasty treats!
-With just a few choice ingredients, these no-bake date nut cookies will satisfy your sweet tooth, guilt-free.
+With just a few choice ingredients, Kathy Freston’s no-bake date nut cookies will satisfy your sweet tooth, guilt-free and oven-free.

 Chewy, nutty, and made with just a few good-for-you-ingredients, these are a lovely evening snack and a perfect treat for packing into your lunch box for school or work.
 Dates do all the work of sweetening these flourless, sugarless cookies.